 The spa not only offers a range of massages but has a sauna, steam room, plunge bath, its own pool and – most surprisingly – a snow grotto with flakes falling from the ceiling.

 Everything seems to be done effortlessly, stylishly and elegantly without the hard sell you get on other cruise lines.
 Viking never forgets you’re on holiday so doesn’t throw in extra stresses.

 Announcements are kept to a minimum and there are no noisy gimmicks or distractions.
 Entertainment is mainly live music – such as a guitarist, pianist or classical trio – or a film on the big screen by the pool, though there are some shows too.

 Viking’s growing range of ocean-going ships are all about relaxation and experience.
 They also boast the most outside dining at sea so it’s easy in the evening to sit in the sunshine, enjoying your drink or meal, each other’s company – and the simple joy of sailing.

 This came home to me in one port where we were berthed next to a much bigger ship.
 While we Viking guests were sat around the infinity pool watching a glorious sunset, everyone on the neighbouring vessel was far too busy with its noisy facilities to notice the natural spectacular.

 As ships get ever bigger, Viking has brought a breath of fresh air to cruising in more ways than one.
 These small, sleek, modern ships reconnect you to the delight of sailing and travelling.

 It’s definitely cruising with a small Sea.

-Dave Monk (Shipmonk) has been shortlisted as best blogger in the Cruise International Awards 2016.
-To vote, please click here.
-Best blogger is the final category.
+Dave Monk (Shipmonk) has been shortlisted as favourite blogger in The Wave Awards 2019.
+To vote, please click here